V3nomV1per/V3nomV1per/README.md

 - 👀 I’m interested in ...
 Doing internships and gathering experiences
 - 🌱 I’m currently learning ...
 Web Development and Python
 - 💞️ I’m looking to collaborate on ...
 Competetive Coding and Web Development
-- 📫 How to reach me ... instagram id : j0lashur
+- 📫 How to reach me ... instagram id : sh_oytan

 <!---
 V3nomV1per/V3nomV1per is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.